DrJupiter/ML-OPS-FINAL-24/README.md

 The final project for ml ops by group 24

+## The first project days is all about getting started on the projects and formulating exactly what you want to work on as a group.

+### 1. Start by brainstorming projects!
+Try to figure out exactly what you want to work with and begin to investigate what third party package that can support the project.

+### 2. When you have come up with an idea, write a project description.
+The description is the delivery for today and should be at least 300 words.
+Try to answer the following questions in the description:
+    - Overall goal of the project
+    - What framework are you going to use and you do you intend to include the framework into your project?
+    - What data are you going to run on (initially, may change)
+    - What models do you expect to use

+### 3. (Optional) If you want to think more about the product design of your project, feel free to fill out the ML canvas (or part of it).
+You can read more about the different fields on canvas here.

+### 4. After having done the product description, you can start on the actual coding of the project.
+In the next section, a to-do list is attached that summaries what we are doing in the course.
+You are NOT expected to fulfill all bullet points from week 1 today.

 ## Project structure

 The directory structure of the project looks like this: